jeff4/a2-astro/src/pages/posts/7-project-jeff.md

     alt: ""
 tags: []
 ---

 ***
+## Notes from Monday, 10/02/2023

+### New resources
+* [List of Gradient AI models](https://docs.gradient.ai/docs/models-1).
+Currently using Nous-Hermes-Llama2-13b.
+Consider using Llama-2 7B in the future.
+* Format of the [instructions for fine-tuning](https://docs.gradient.ai/docs/cli-quickstart)  -- skip to *Prepare your dataset* section.

+### Running colab 2d - 2e
+* write simple function to simplify duplicated code
+* Same prompts as yesterday
+* duplicated code to ask multiple questions

+***
+## Trying multiple before/after questions
+* Trying smaller set of more focused facts.
+No more mention of Mandarin learning, former employers.
+Instructions mostly include facts about 'Jeff likes math'
+* **Query: Who are Jeff Hwang and Mark Zuckerberg?**

+### 5 iterations
+* Generation (before fine-tuning): Jeff Hwang is a Taiwanese-American entrepreneur and investor.
+Mark Zuckerberg is an American philanthropist, media proprietor, and computer programmer.
+He is known for co-founding Facebook, Inc.
+* Generation (after fine-tuning): Jeff Hwang is a popular mathematician and educator who is known for his work in the field of mathematics.
+Mark Zuckerberg is a philanthropist and business magnate who is known for co-founding Facebook, Inc.

+***
+***

+## Notes from Sunday, 10/01/2023

 * Baseline: Existing top-of-the-line LLMs have a mix of pre-2021 trained data and more recently updated (perhaps via fine-tuning or RAG answers) to the question "Who is Jeff Hwang?"
 * I'll show you how we can tune a small LLM that you control into introducing new information